mzgaljic/Sterrio/Pods/Valet/README.md

 ## Contributing

 We’re glad you’re interested in Valet, and we’d love to see where you take it.

-Any contributors to the master Valet repository must sign the [Individual Contributor License Agreement (CLA)](https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1).
-It’s a short form that covers our bases and makes sure you’re eligible to contribute.

-When you have a change you’d like to see in the master repository, [send a pull request](https://github.com/square/Valet/pulls).
-Before we merge your request, we’ll make sure you’re in the list of people who have signed a CLA.
+Please read our [contributing guidelines](Contributing.md) prior to submitting a Pull Request.

 Thanks, and please *do* take it for a joyride!